The online Comment window has expired

 • Default_avatar

-Justine McGhee almost 4 years ago
+Justine McGhee about 4 years ago

 Why is the focus on specifically entheogenic plants versus all illegal drugs/controlled substances?
 There seems to be a lot of focus on these specifically, but the community organizations OCHI and Decriminalize Nature seem to be focused on working with are those working in social justice, violence prevention, homelessness, etc. Folks facing issues like these don't overlap a whole lot demographically with people who use psychedelics.
 Is there any plan to address decriminalization of all substances?
 While the healing properties of these plants has been effectively documented, many of the populations DN/OCHI seem interested in addressing would arguably benefit more from total decriminalization along with the access to these medicines.